Choosing the Right Excavator – 8 Key Factors

 Ergonomic arrangements will make your driver’s job easier.

-Also consider the below Characteristics of the 2 types of hydraulic systems ,the positive flow system and a negative flow systems.
+Also consider the below Characteristics of the 2 types of hydraulic systems, the positive flow system and a negative flow system.

 SLHYDRAULIC SYSTEM